PingOne Advanced Identity Cloud

 Sign tokens

-Token signature is enabled by default when client-side tokens are enabled.
-By default, token signature is configured using a demo key that you must change in production environments.
+Token signature is enabled by default for client-side tokens, using a demo key.
+You must change this key in production environments.

-Identity Cloud exposes the public key to validate client-side token signatures in its JWK URI.
-Refer to /oauth2/connect/jwk_uri.
+Advanced Identity Cloud exposes the public key to validate client-side token signatures in its JWK URI (/oauth2/connect/jwk_uri).

-To configure the OAuth 2.0 provider to sign client-side tokens:
+To configure the algorithm used to sign client-side tokens:

-1. Under Native Consoles > Access Management, go to Realms > Realm Name > Services, and click OAuth2 Provider.
+1. Under open_in_new Native Consoles > Access Management, go to Realms > Realm Name > Services.

-2. On the Advanced tab, in the OAuth2 Token Signing Algorithm list, select the signing algorithm to use for signing client-side tokens.
+3. In the OAuth2 Token Signing Algorithm list, select algorithm to use for signing client-side tokens.

 Copyright © 2010-2024 ForgeRock, all rights reserved.